The Science of Nutrition

 2. Carotenoids (Provitamin A)

-Carotenoids, or Provitamin A is found in plant foods.
+Carotenoids, or Provitamin A, are found in plant foods.
 Good sources include sweet potatoes, carrots, spinach, pumpkin, cantaloupe, red peppers, and broccoli.
 However, these foods can’t be considered a substitute for foods with preformed Vitamin A. That’s because your body must convert Provitamin A into Retinol in order to be usable, and the efficiency and effectiveness of this conversion is quite low in many women.

 Research presented in the American Journal of Clinical Nutrition showed that the most commonly discussed Carotenoid, Beta Carotene (found in foods like carrots and sweet potatoes) converts at consistently low rates that vary depending on a number of factors, ranging from 3.6-28:1 by weight.
-In other words, it takes 28 μg of Beta Carotene to equal 1 μg Retinol
+In other words, it takes 28 μg of Beta-Carotene to equal 1 μg of Retinol!

 This may lead you to think--why not just load up on orange veggies to get enough Beta Carotene to convert a reasonable amount?
 Unfortunately, that approach would actually backfire, as the more Beta Carotene you eat, the less you convert to Retinol